lautenba/ADA_pADAwan_Project/README.md

 For our project, we will focus on the following questions:

 - From where does the rating of the recipe come from ?
-Ingredients, time, combination between ingredients, what type of meal (main course, dessert, ...), originality ?
+Ingredients, time, combination between ingredients ?

+- Does the quantity of each ingredient have a positive influence on the machine learning models ?

-- Is the pattern clear enough to be able to predict the ranking a new recipe will have ?
+- Is the pattern clear enough to be able to predict the rating a new recipe will have ?